Spice Up Your Child’s Diet

-You’d have thought I was feeding bourbon to my newborn through an IV drip.
+You’d have thought I was giving bourbon to my newborn through an IV drip.

 I’m all for sage advice from the aunties; they often have the best nuggets of wisdom.
-But on this one, I proceeded with my salsa.
-Not only did Isabelle not get sick, she, along with the two sisters that followed, developed more adventurous appetites than many adults I know.
+But not on this one.

 Herbs and spices enhance the taste of food without the downsides that accompany other flavor enhancers (fat and sugar, for example).
 Many seasonings offer untold nutritional benefits as well.
 Indeed, according to Dr. Andrew Weil, arguably the country’s thought leader on integrative medicine, turmeric, a bright yellow spice common in Indian and other Central Asian cooking, is the most powerful anti-inflammatory we know of.
 Cinnamon is linked to a decreased risk of heart disease, garlic and onions have anti-inflammatory and antibiotic properties, and ginger can aid with upset tummies.
-Entire books are devoted to the use of herbs and spices for medicinal purposes, including the recently published “Healing Spices” by Bharat B. Aggarwal.
+Entire books are devoted to the use of herbs and spices for medicinal purposes, including “Healing Spices”, by Indian biochemist, Bharat B. Aggarwal.

-- Start Early — If you are pregnant, eat a varied diet with lots of different tastes.
-Research shows that mom’s diet can have an impact on baby’s palate down the road.
+If you’re pregnant, eat a varied diet with lots of different tastes.
+Research shows that a mom’s diet can have an impact on her baby’s palate down the road.
 Of course it can be tricky to work around the nausea and food intolerances that often accompany pregnancy, but do the best that you can.

-- Know that Breastfeeding Counts — If you are breastfeeding, do the same.
-Your infant is picking up and growing accustomed to the foods you are ingest, so eat a variety of flavors.
+If you are breastfeeding, continue to eat a varied diet.
+Your infant is picking up and growing accustomed to the foods you ingest, so eat a variety of flavors.